Anchors of Light

 Journey, 2023

-Whether successful or not,
+Whether wise or not,

 the journey must begin

-across the wide world,
+within the wide world,

 it’s shimmering cities